Medical

 Analytic Reasoning This is the structured, step-by-step method of generating a differential diagnosis when you’re uncertain.
 You’ll be using this a lot in the beginning and this is primarily what we will focus on.

-As a new MS3, your focus should be on developing structured reasoning habits while learning to recognize common patterns over time.
+As a new clinical student, your focus should be on developing structured reasoning habits while learning to recognize common patterns over time.
 Beware of these common pitfalls:

 • Anchoring Bias: Sticking with your first impression despite new information.